AnotherWorkingNerd/LatentEye/README.md

 </p>

 ## Introduction:
-LatentEye allows you to visually explore local AI-generated images and uncover their hidden metadata.
+LatentEye allows you to visually explore local AI-generated images and view their hidden metadata.
 This user-friendly desktop app offers features for viewing, managing metadata, and clipboard operations.
-Primarily for ComfyUI and Stable Diffusion images but views any of the supported file types.
+Primarily for ComfyUI and Generative AI tools that produce images with Stable Diffusion compatible metadata but can view any of the supported file types.

 My interest in AI image generation began with [Automatic 1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), followed by a discovery of the amazing [ComfyUI](https://www.comfy.org).
 In the process of creating images, I struggled to find an image viewer that displayed my creations along with the metadata in a way I liked.
 This led me to create LatentEye, initially it is designed for ComfyUI and Stable Diffusion based tools, support additional GenAI apps may be added in the future.

 Prior to LatentEye, I had no knowledge of PyQt 6, so this project serves as my opportunity to learn it and many other diffuse and pythonic things along the way.
 This is a way for an old nerd to try and remain relevant.
 The name is a play on [Latent Space](https://www.ibm.com/think/topics/latent-space) and [Latent Image](https://comfyui-wiki.com/en/comfyui-nodes/latent/empty-latent-image).
 For the mathematicians or Generative AI developers, you might find this interesting: [Complexity Matters: Rethinking the Latent Space for Generative Modeling](https://arxiv.org/pdf/2307.08283).
-Just for the record, I'm neither and 99% of that paper I didn't understand. whoo hoo I'm a 1%er!?!?
+Just for the record, I'm not a mathematician and 99% of that paper I didn't understand. whoo hoo I'm a 1%er!?!?
 LOL.

 LatentEye was designed, developed on a Mac and and tested on MacOS and Linux.
 It is expected to run on Windows and maybe other platforms supported by Qt.
 I primarily only use Windows for playing [GuildWars 2](https://www.guildwars2.com) and a few other Steam games, so my testing on Windows has been very light.